Whether or not your kids are even interested in STEM, see what develops after reading one of the book on this list. Maybe an interest will grow?

 Best STEM (STEAM) Chapter Books for Kids Ages 8 – 12

 You’ll notice that I’ve indicated the major STEM themes within each story.
-(I’m considering inventors to be engineers.)
-I hope it helps you find the best book to read next.
+(I’m considering inventors to be engineers if you’re wondering.)

 Jack and the Geniuses at the Bottom of the World by Bill Nye and Gregory Mone